JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 ## The CSS

 - the common style and the usual responsive styles which I won't talk about here.
-- from line 34, we have the stuff that we are interested in, e.g. the menu and child elements styles:
+- from line 34, we have the stuff that we are interested in, e.g., the menu and child elements styles:
   - first,
     - the `header` element is taking 100% of the width
     - its position is fixed.
 It is essential to allow the scroll effect to work later on.
-    - why? because the effect is simply to hide or show the menu on the scroll event.
+    - why?
+Because the effect is simply to hide or show the menu on the scroll event.
 If it is relative or absolute, it won't work because the element doesn't follow the scroll.
     - to finish for a fancy effect, I use ease effect, nothing special here.
   - then the responsive styles for the menu elements, a simple flex example.
   - finally, regarding that menu, we find the show and hide styles
-    - the `opacity` is only used for the disappearing effect as the transition execute.
+    - the `opacity` is only used for the disappearing effect as the transition executes.
-    - the `margin-top` is the tool we'll use put off or on screen the menu depending on the scroll direction. scrolling down will `hide-header` and scroll up will `show-header`.
+    - the `margin-top` is the tool we'll use put off or on screen the menu depending on the scroll direction.
+Scrolling down will `hide-header` and scrolling up will `show-header`.
-- to finish a lit

 ## The JavaScript